rrmudry/Multibot/README.md

-# Multibot by Ryan M Hi
+# Multibot by Ryan M Hello

 This is a basic Python project called Multibot.
 It is scaffolded for GitHub and ready for development.